The shattering of a heart when being broken is the loudest quiet ever.

 Think about holidays you might want to take, things you want to do around the house, even a new outfit you want to debut, and an occasion where you want to wear it.
 Dressing up is an especially good way to get over your ex when you still see them.

 Make a to-do list each day if that helps.
-This will also give you a routine and keep you busy, while giving you a sense of purpose for the time ahead.
+This will also give you a routine and keep you busy while giving you a sense of purpose for the time ahead.
+Use some prayers for getting over a broken heart if that helps you, just make sure you don’t let your sadness ruin the upcoming new opportunities life can throw your way.
 There is a future waiting for you, you’ve just got to walk toward it step by step.

 11. Remember, you will love again